markdgoodrich/GardenBox/README.md

 nohup python GardenBox.py &
 ```

-You can now `exit` from your Pi; the monitoring process will continue.
+You can now `exit` from your Pi; the monitoring process will continue without halting.